top of page

 • What stress does to decision-making

-• How nervous-system regulation affects judgment
+• How emotional patterns affects judgment

 • How to stay steady under sustained demand